March Newsletter Jr age Tour London

-Some of our tour members (traveling with parents) have a flight itinerary that is more direct and will not need to meet up at the group meeting point prior to departing the USA.
-Individual travelers will all meet a group leader at the international meeting point and fly to Europe together.
-Individual travelers will return together from Europe with our group leaders into our USA arrival city ... we will put you on your domestic flight home.... where you will be met by your parents.
+Some of our tour members (traveling with parents) have a flight itinerary that is more direct and will not need to meet up with the group meeting point prior to departing the USA.
+ALL INDIVIDUAL PLAYERS (not traveling with a parent) will meet a group leader at the international meeting point and fly to Italy together.
+Individual players will return together from Italy with our group leaders into our USA arrival city, we will put you on your domestic flight home.... where you will be met by your parents.
 Players traveling with parents may have a more direct flight to their hometowns.

 How much money do I need?

 The Real question is - how much do your parents want to spend?